kitconcept/kitconcept.contentcreator/README.rst

       |- ...
   |-content_images

 using these names (for both files and folders) as sensible defaults.
+This is the recommended way, although you can specify runners for custom JSON files (see below).

 and creates the content in a tree like from `content.json` using the runner, and object by object using the standalone json files.